How to Fix Uneven Shoulders (When Exercises Don't Work)

 Doing the wrong correction for your pattern?
 You strengthen the compensation instead of resolving the source.

-If one shoulder keeps riding higher no matter what you do—the signals haven't changed yet.
+If one shoulder keeps riding higher no matter what you do, the feedback hasn't changed yet.

 Reset the Pattern That's Elevating Your Shoulder